Just an enthusiast

 their workplace or let me snoop around the aircraft of the day, which were Constellations, Yorks, Hermese, and Doves, I got

-taken up on many occasions, as there was no health and safety to speak of in those days.
+taken up on many occasions, as there was no health and safety or security to speak of in those days.

 My mother even learned to drive on Stansteds runway, as the planes would land directly overhead.........